 In several internal improvements profiled above, citizens or groups were the prime movers--not government.

 Corporations built the Transcontinental Railroad.
 A three-man partnership ran the Pony Express.
 An affinity group established and improved the Lincoln Highway.

 Financially, the record is mixed.
-The Union Pacific Railroad prospered by developing markets, selling off government land grants, carrying passengers and now freight.
+The Union Pacific Railroad eventually prospered by developing markets, selling off land grants, carrying passengers and now freight.
 The Pony Express was a disaster.
 The Lincoln Highway Association was a non-profit designed to encourage car-ownership...and did it ever!